-P-10: eLEARNING@PENN STATE COOPERATIVE
+P-10: DIGITAL LEARNING COOPERATIVE

 Operating Principles and Guidelines:

-- eLearning@Penn State Cooperative courses are offered as regular courses at the location of enrolled students.
-This means that a single course could be offered simultaneously at multiple campuses, with the course scheduled as a local course at each participating campus.
-The importing location would list the course in its Schedule of Courses as a normal course offering and list any special requirements as agreed upon by both the exporting and the importing location.
+- DLC courses are offered as regular courses at each location where students enroll.
+This means that a single course can be offered simultaneously at multiple campuses with the course scheduled as a local course at each participating campus.
+The receiving location lists the course in its Schedule of Courses as a normal course offering and lists any special requirements as agreed upon by both the broadcasting and the receiving locations.
 No special characteristics are entered on students' transcripts.

-eLearning@Penn State Cooperative Payment Guidelines:
+The Digital Learning Cooperative (DLC) Payment Guidelines:

 Approved: Provost Erickson (10-18-99)